Why Cheesecake Factory (CAKE) is Poised to Beat Earnings Estimates Again

-Have you been searching for a stock that might be well-positioned to maintain its earnings-beat streak in its upcoming report?
-It is worth considering Cheesecake Factory (CAKE), which belongs to the Zacks Retail - Restaurants industry.
+Looking for a stock that has been consistently beating earnings estimates and might be well positioned to keep the streak alive in its next quarterly report?
+Cheesecake Factory (CAKE), which belongs to the Zacks Retail - Restaurants industry, could be a great candidate to consider.

-For the last reported quarter, Cheesecake Factory came out with earnings of $0.58 per share versus the Zacks Consensus Estimate of $0.47 per share, representing a surprise of 23.40%.
-For the previous quarter, the company was expected to post earnings of $1 per share and it actually produced earnings of $1.09 per share, delivering a surprise of 9%.
+For the most recent quarter, Cheesecake Factory was expected to post earnings of $0.98 per share, but it reported $1 per share instead, representing a surprise of 2.04%.
+For the previous quarter, the consensus estimate was $0.6 per share, while it actually produced $0.68 per share, a surprise of 13.33%.

-For Cheesecake Factory, estimates have been trending higher, thanks in part to this earnings surprise history.
-And when you look at the stock's positive Zacks Earnings ESP (Expected Surprise Prediction), it's a great indicator of a future earnings beat, especially when combined with its solid Zacks Rank.
+Thanks in part to this history, there has been a favorable change in earnings estimates for Cheesecake Factory lately.
+In fact, the Zacks Earnings ESP (Expected Surprise Prediction) for the stock is positive, which is a great indicator of an earnings beat, particularly when combined with its solid Zacks Rank.

 Our research shows that stocks with the combination of a positive Earnings ESP and a Zacks Rank #3 (Hold) or better produce a positive surprise nearly 70% of the time.
 In other words, if you have 10 stocks with this combination, the number of stocks that beat the consensus estimate could be as high as seven.